multimediaeval/multimediaeval.github.io/_editions/2020/tasks/medico.md

 # required info
 title: Medico
 subtitle: Semantic polyp segmentation
-blurb: The fight against colorectal cancer requires better diagnosis tools.
+blurb: "The fight against colorectal cancer requires better diagnosis tools.
 Computer-aided diagnosis systems can reduce the chance that diagnosticians overlook a polyp during a colonoscopy.
 This task focuses on robust and efficient algorithms for polyp segmentation.
-The data consists of a large number of endoscopic images of the colon.
+The data consists of a large number of endoscopic images of the colon."
 ---

 <!-- # please respect the structure below-->